w3c/webappsec-permissions-policy/policies/optimized-images.md

     ```
     In this example, **the maximum oversizing ratio allowed is set to 4 everywhere except on the origin of the main document it is set to 3**.
 On the origin of the main document, any `<img>` element whose intrinsic dimensions are more than _4_ times larger than the container size will be rendered as a placeholder image.
 On other origins, any `<img>` element whose intrinsic dimensions are more than _3_ times larger than the container size will be rendered as a placeholder image.

 - The recomnended oversizing ratio is **2**.

+  **Note**: `oversized-images` takes device pixel ratio into account and is comparing the actual number of pixels the image is being rendered on a device against the image's intrinsic size.

+  Use `srcset` to scale images on a higher resolution device.

-    Feature policies combine in subframes, and the minimum value of the downscaling ratio will be applied, so if that frame, whose maximum oversizing ratio allowed is set to 4, embedded another, which the syntax:
+- Feature policies combine in subframes, and the minimum value of the downscaling ratio will be applied, so if a frame, whose maximum oversizing ratio allowed is set to 4, embedded another, which the syntax:

     ```html
     Feature-Policy: oversized-images *(4);